 Pediatric Patients 6 to < 12 Years of Age

-Clinical studies with Xolair in pediatric patients 6 to 11 years of age have been conducted [see Use in Specific Populations (8.4)]
+Clinical trials with Xolair in pediatric patients 6 to 11 years of age have been conducted [see Use in Specific Populations (8.4)]

 Pediatric Patients <6 Years of Age

-Clinical studies with Xolair in pediatric patients less than 6 years of age have not been conducted [see Use in Specific Populations (8.4)]
+Clinical trials with Xolair in pediatric patients less than 6 years of age have not been conducted [see Use in Specific Populations (8.4)]

 Chronic Idiopathic Urticaria